RuneGlazeDonut/Cartoon-Cell/README.md

 You'll see the Textures compiling into the Cache, when that's done the game will load with the new Textures.

 Since the Textures have compiled into the Cache - Venture over to the **cache folder** located above the **hires_textures** folder.
 If you see a **HTS File** (named **THE LEGEND OF ZELDA_HIRESTEXTURES.hts**) then it is safe to remove the Texture Folder from **hires_textures**.

+You can now <a href="http://rea1m.ca/cartoon-cell">view screenshots on my website</a>.